Distance

 I could see Castle Rock Peak from here.
 This was one of my favorite views of this hike.
 It looks so very high up in person.

-As I got closer, I decided to follow the trail that loops around towards the front of the peak.
+As I got closer, I decided to follow the trail that looped around towards the front of the peak.

 Finally, I made it to the peak!
 Take a look at this amazing view.